bovender/imapcli/README.md

 Credits
 -------

-This tool is build around the awesome [GLI](https://github.com/davetron5000/gli) gem.
+This tool is build around the awesome [GLI](https://github.com/davetron5000/gli) gem by [David Copeland](https://github.com/davetron5000) and makes extensive use of [Piotr Murach's](https://github.com/piotrmurach) excellent `TTY` tools.
 See the `Gemfile` for other work that this tool depends on.

 License